graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {objectType} be {fieldType}.
   - Otherwise if {fieldType} is an Interface or Union type.
     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
-  - Let {subSelectionSet} be the result of calling {MergeSelectionSets(fields)}.
+  - Let {groupedSubfieldSet} be the result of calling {CollectSubfields(objectType, fields, variableValues)}.
-  - Return the result of evaluating {ExecuteSelectionSet(subSelectionSet, objectType, result, variableValues)} _normally_ (allowing for parallelization).
+  - Return the result of evaluating {ExecuteGroupedFieldSet(groupedSubfieldSet, objectType, result, variableValues)} _normally_ (allowing for parallelization).